twitter/typeahead.js/doc/jquery_typeahead.md

 * `accessibleStatus` – It can be either a HTML string or a precompiled template.
   If it's a precompiled template, the passed in context will contain:
   `query`, `hint`, `count`, `isEmpty`, `withHint`.
-The goal of this option is to give an advisory information about displayed suggestions when user is typing.
+The goal of this option is to give an advisory information about displayed suggestions when user is typing (WAI-ARIA support).
   Example of template:
   ```javascript
   Handlebars.compile(